kevinfrydmanesqd/ece-2020-fall-webtech/03_Transpilation/work.md

-# Transpilation & storage
+# Transpilation

-Using the code and repo from last weeks TP and enhanced in class, add a `delete` function to your `metrics` module and a route to delete a batch of metrics based on its key.
-You should already have the `get` function & route from class work.

-Also, add to `src/server.ts` the code to expose the front that we had previously in the `index.js`
+Using the code and repo from last weeks TP and enhanced in class, add to `src/server.ts` the code to expose the front that we had previously in the `index.js`.

 Notes :